what is asc 606

 Revenue Recognition under ASC 606

 Revenue recognition plays a vital role in financial reporting, ensuring an accurate representation of a company reporting organization's financial performance.
-Let's explore the key principles of revenue recognition under ASC 606 and understand its core objectives in improving revenue recognition accuracy.
+Let's examine the key points of revenue recognition in ASC 606.
+This standard aims to improve the accuracy of revenue reporting.

-At its core, revenue recognition refers to appropriate method of identifying and recording revenue in a company's financial statements.
+At its core, revenue recognition is an appropriate method of identifying and recording revenue in a company's financial statements.
 The Generally Accepted Accounting Principles (GAAP) require revenue to be recognized when earned and realized, following the accrual accounting principle.
 This means that revenue should be recognized in the period when it is earned, irrespective of when the payment is received.

 1. Identifying the Contract: Revenue recognition begins by identifying the contract between the company and the customer.
 The contract should have commercial substance and provide an expectation of collectability.